plb6968/spaceman/README.md

 will remove one part of the spacemans body.
 Once all body parts are gone the game is lost.

 ![Screen Shot 2022-10-13 at 8 38 45 PM](https://user-images.githubusercontent.com/114373806/195742366-9f4764d7-594a-45a1-a812-9dc2145bd264.png)

+# Technologies
+I used HTML, CSS, and javascript to creat this game.

 # Future additions
 Give the player an option to choose a difficulty level between easy, medium and hard.
 Easy would 5 letter